michael1visser/my-component-library/README.md

 # My Component Library

 My component library is a Storybook library of React components.
-Each component can be aletered by setting the values of its properties when invoking the component.
+Each component can be altered by setting the values of its properties when invoking the component.
 Several examples of each component are given to show the versatility of the components.